Less ethylene oxide is a win for South Memphians

 Amanda Garcia, Senior Attorney

-In a letter to U.S. Representative Steve Cohen, attorneys for Sterilization Services of Tennessee said the company plans to close its South Memphis facility by April of next year.
+Last August, attorneys for Sterilization Services of Tennessee wrote a letter to U.S. Representative Steve Cohen of Tennessee, saying the company planned to close its South Memphis facility.
 “Sterilization Services of Tennessee will no longer be operating a sterilization plant in Memphis, Tennessee as of April 30, 2024,” the letter reads.

 ‘People power works’